pytorch/serve/examples/pt2/torch_compile_openvino/stable_diffusion/README.md

 ### Conclusion

-`torch.compile` OpenVINO backend reduces the infer time from 59s to about 15s when compared to Inductor backend and further reduces the infer time to about 7s if a Intel Discrete GPU is used.
+`torch.compile` OpenVINO backend reduces the infer time from 59s to about 15s when compared to Inductor backend on CPU (Intel Xeon Platinum 8469 CPU) and further reduces the infer time to about 7s if a Intel Discrete GPU (Intel GPU Flex 170) is used.